9984/2017.9984.io/_src/_speakers/kaspar-korjus.md

 featured: true

 intro: >
-    Kaspar Korjus, as Managing Director of e-Residency, is building the first transnational digital identity platform in the world.
+    Kaspar Korjus is the Managing Director of Estonia’s e-Residency program, which offers a fully digital identity for global citizens.

 links:
     - text: "@kasparkorjus"